simsong/tcpflow/README.md

 ---------
 To compile for Linux

-Be sure you have the necessary precursors:
+Be sure you have the necessary precursors.
+For RedHat based distributions use following command to install them:

     # yum -y install git gcc-c++ automake autoconf boost-devel cairo-devel libpcap-devel zlib-devel

+If you are working on a Debian based distribution use this:

+    # sudo apt-get install git gcc g++ automake autoconf libpcap-dev libboost-dev zlib1g-dev libcairo2-dev

 Download the release from http://digitalcorpora.org/downloads/tcpflow/.
 Compile and install with: